rhianvanesch/gulp-jekyll-starter/README.md

 `gulp publish` will get the site ready for deployment:
 - compile jekyll site
-- compile Sass into css, generate a sourcemap, minify and lint
+- compile Sass into css and minify
-- concatenate JavaScript files, generate a sourcemap, minify and lint
+- concatenate JavaScript files and minify
 - optimise all images
 - revision assets
 - use an additional jekyll `_config.build.yml` file to overwrite any development settings from `_config.yml`, e.g. the `site.url` variable